Wenatchee Valley College has an excellent benefit package including health, dental,

 Employees who have other options for comprehensive medical insurance do not have to participate in the college’s health benefit’s plan, although dental coverage is mandatory.

-Employees can choose from a two plans through Uniform Medical: Classic Plan or Consumer-Directed Health Plan.
+Employees can choose from four plans.
 Employees pay a portion of their medical care cost through payroll deduction.
 The employee premium is based on the employee’s choice of plan and coverage for lawful spouses, state-registered domestic partners, and dependent children.

 Benefit eligible employees have a choice of dental plans.
 Options include, Uniform Dental, a state of Washington preferred provider plan and DeltaCare, a managed care plan.
 The coverage options vary based on plan selection.
 Currently, employees do not pay a premium for dental insurance.